cortes-ciriano-lab/telomere_fusions/README.md

 - Collapsed_results/Possible_middle_sequences.pure.tsv: All possible middle sequences that can be originated from the canonical fusion of two telomeres.<br>
 - Collapsed_results/test.middle_correction_steps.tsv: Different steps of the error correction showing how the middle sequence of each fusion has been curated.<br>
 - Collapsed_results/test.corrected.tsv: Final version of the telomere fusions obtained after middle correction.
 All fusions are collapsed by chromosome, middle sequence, and the different fusion subtype criteria (for each sample separately).<br>
-- Collapsed_results/test.blacklisted_samples.tsv: Sample IDs listed in the blacklist based on the proportion of endogenous 9 fusion-like events showing the middle sequence TTAA.<br>
-- Collapsed_results/test.proportion_correct_endo9.all_samples.pdf: Distribution of reads annotated in endogenous_9 showing the expected TTAA middle sequence (all samples).<br>
-- Collapsed_results/test.proportion_correct_endo9.all_samples.tsv: Values plotted in Collapsed_results/test.proportion_correct_endo9.all_samples.pdf.<br>
-- Collapsed_results/test.proportion_correct_endo9.top100.pdf: Distribution of reads annotated in endogenous_9 showing the expected TTAA middle sequence (top 100 samples).<br>
+- Collapsed_results/test.proportion_correct_endo9.tsv: Table showing the proportion of reads annotated in endogenous_9 showing the expected TTAA middle sequence.
+It has as well the blacklist label information.<br>

 ## Contact
 Please contact us for further information or suggestions:<br>